 The ABA/Louis M Brown Forest S. Mosten International Client Consulation Competition provides an opportunity for law students to learn and practice these interviewing and counseling skills.
 In 1969 Louis M. Brown established a Client Counseling Competition for law students which was adopted by The American Bar Association in 1972.
-The International Competition was inaugurated in 1985 and now brings together the winning teams of law students from national competitions in the United States, Canada, England and Wales, Scotland, Australia, New Zealand, Eire and Northern Ireland, India, Hong Kong, Russia, Nigeria, Namibia, Cambodia, Malaysia, The Netherlands, Ukraine, Finland, Sri Lanka and (sometimes) South Africa.
+The International Competition was inaugurated in 1985 and now brings together the winning teams of law students from national competitions in − amongst others − the United States, Canada, England and Wales, Scotland, Australia, New Zealand, Eire and Northern Ireland, India, Russia, Nigeria, Turkey, Indonesia, Cambodia, Malaysia, The Netherlands, Ukraine, Finland, Germany, Switzerland, Sri Lanka and Puerto Rico.
 The International Competition was named after Louis M Brown in 1993 in recognition of the inspiration provided by the originator of the competition.
 The winners’ names are inscribed on the Louis M Brown plaque awarded as the competition trophy.
 The winners also receive prizes donated by the International Bar Association.

 Topic, Locations and Dates

 November 1, 2017

 Registration by e-mail opens (see below for details)

 November 23, 2017, 6-8 pm (Maastricht teams only)